BrrunaRibeiro/tasknest-react/README.md

 ### 4. **Task List**
 - **File Location**: `src/components/TaskList.js`
-- **Description**: Displays a list of tasks with filtering and pagination functionality.
+- **Description**: Displays a list of tasks with filtering functionality.
 - **Features**:
   - Dynamic task rendering with filters like `priority` and `state`.
-  - Integrated pagination for large task datasets.
   - Includes action buttons for "Delete" and "Mark as Completed".